 Hoarding is quite a bit different from being an avid collector or letting a little normal household clutter spiral out of control.
 Hoarding is often connected to deep-seated, emotional issues and usually involves the use of nonessential material items to fill an emotional void.
 For instance, your loved one might start hoarding after the death of a spouse, a child, or a close friend.
 Unlike having a relatively modest amount of clutter, hoarding disrupts the entire living environment by making it difficult or even impossible to safely navigate a home, use the kitchen or bathroom, or sleep in an appropriate sleeping area.
 If you have an aging friend or family member who you believe is hoarding, it’s important to reach out for guidance from a qualified therapist or family doctor, and a North Coast caregiver can also provide emotional support when needed.
 Addressing hoarding is about more than convincing someone it’s time to take out the trash.
 Your loved one may need counseling services to find a long-term solution that addresses both the clutter and its underlying cause.

 In some cases, hoarding and having too much clutter can affect a senior’s ability to eat healthily and maintain good hygiene.
 If your loved one needs help with tasks like meal prep, bathing, and grooming, turn to Home Care Assistance.
 We offer live-in and respite care services, and we also provide comprehensive Parkinson’s, dementia, and Alzheimer’s care North Coast seniors can rely on.
-For more information, call 1300 LIVE-IN or (02) 6646 3527 today.
+For more information, call (02) 6646 3527 today.